guzzle/guzzle/docs/http-messages.rst

 The URL that was ultimately accessed that returned a response can be accessed using the ``getEffectiveUrl()`` method of a response.
-This method will return the URL of a reqeust or the URL of the last redirected URL if any redirects occurred while transferring a request.
+This method will return the URL of a request or the URL of the last redirected URL if any redirects occurred while transferring a request.

 .. code-block:: php